onejaelee/Palau-Graphics/README.md

       Creates geojson contour plots for wave height and geojson files for wave direction in the form of arrows from pickle files created from processPACCSAP.ipynb
   ### Instructions:
     Run downloadPACCSAP.ipynb, then processPACCSAP.ipynb, then contourPACCSAP.ipynb

+## borderOutlines.ipynb
+  Creates a geojson file that is a Polygon (rectangle) containing the entire EEZ of Palau

+## palauEEZ.geojson
+  geojson containing Multipolygon of the EEZ of Palau.
+May need to change pathing of certain file for methods like palau_eez in some notebooks.